 Dr Sam Halliday, BA (Sussex) MA (Nottingham) PhD (London)

 I studied American Studies at the University of Sussex and the University of Nottingham before doing a PhD in English Literature at Royal Holloway, University of London, supervised by Professor Tim Armstrong.
 That PhD (on electricity in nineteenth century American literature, and related matters) eventually turned into my first book, Science and Technology in the Age of Hawthorne, Melville, Twain, and James: Thinking and Writing Electricity (2007).
 I have been at Queen Mary since 2000.
-Between around 2008 and 2013 I mostly worked on sound in twentieth century literature and other art forms; more recently, I have started work on the deeply meditated and elaborate response to twentieth century media (especially cinema) that is the work of American writer Ralph Ellison.
+Between around 2008 and 2013 I mostly worked on sound in twentieth century literature and other art forms; more recently, I have been working on African American writer Ralph Ellison.